Scott: No, I'm Ant-Man.

 - In The Tome of Bill, the leader of a vampire coven has the authority to impose certain rules.
 The leader of the Village Coven has it that all the vampires take a new name to distinguish themselves from their human lives...so far so good.
 Except that Jeff is a Psychopathic Manchild whose idea of a cool name is "Night Razor".
 Other gems include Rage Vector and Dr Death.
 The only halfway presentable name among them is "Sally Sunset".
 Bill dispenses with this policy immediately after killing Jeff.

-- In The Reckoners Trilogy David mentions that the ability to wield physics-defying powers does not always correspond with the ability to choose a good name.
-Epics in the series have monikers that range from decent, e.g. Steelheart and Nightwielder, to at least descriptive, e.g. Deathpoint, to things like Insulation, an Irish epic with gun-related powers called Rick O'Shea, and El Bullish Brass Dude.
+- In The Reckoners Trilogy David mentions that the ability to wield physics-defying powers does not correspond with the ability to choose a good name.
+Epics in the series choose their own names, resulting in monikers that range from pretty good, e.g. Steelheart and Nightwielder, to at least descriptive, e.g. Deathpoint (who kills anyone he points at), to awful, like Pink Pinkness, or El Bullish Brass Dude.
+Some of them also have a bit of fun with it, like an Irish epic with gun/explosion-related powers called Rick O'Shea.

 - In an old All That sketch, a Mayor is auditioning several superheroes for the city, though only encountering examples of generally sucky powers.
 The final one is basically a Flying Brick with no weakness whatsoever.
 He would be an automatic shoo-in were it not for his name of Superty-Duper Man.
 In the end, the Mayor resolves to save the city herself, strapping on a cape and flying away.